Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Spatio-temporal patterns for one-dimensional neural fields with reflective or zero boundary conditions

+In this appendix, we reproduce the results obtained in section~\ref{sec:periodicBounds} with different boundary conditions, functional connectivity kernel size, and synaptic coefficients characterizing network (II).

+For reflective boundary conditions, Proposition~\ref{pro:Synchro} applies and hence spatially homogeneous solutions exist and incidentally satisfy the system given by equations~\eqref{sec:periodicBounds} and hence the dependence on noise levels is given by the bifurcation diagram of Fig.~\ref{fig:BifDiagsDDE}.
+For zero boundary conditions, the neural field does not satisfy Proposition~\ref{pro:Synchro}.
+The spatial dynamics is numerically investigated using the same procedure as done in the main text, and it appears that in both cases the phenomena observed in the periodic neural field persist.

-In the case of a connectivity defined by an exponential connectivity kernel on $\Gamma=[0,1]$ with reflective boundary conditions, the stationary solutions are the same as in~\ref{sec:periodicBounds} and their bifurcation diagram given in Fig.~\ref{fig:BifDiagSpaceSynchro}.
-Numerical simulation of the spatio-temporal activity of this neural field for non-homogeneous initial conditions and different values of the noise parameter $\Lambda$ are displayed in Figure~\ref{fig:turingReflected}.
-For small values of the noise parameter in the parameter region (A), the inhomogeneous initial conditions produce large amplitude waves that interact together, creating a transient complex structure of spatio-temporal activity that stabilizes on a fully synchronized stationary solution (i.e. constant in space and time).
+For reflective boundary conditions, non spatially homogeneous persistent solutions arise are in the parameter region (A) (small noise).
+For small values of the noise parameter, the inhomogeneous initial conditions produce large amplitude waves that interact together, creating a transient complex structure of spatio-temporal activity that stabilizes on a fully synchronized stationary solution.
 For slightly larger noise amplitude, this transient irregular phase takes over and produce sustained dynamic irregular activity on the neural field.
 As noise is further increased, a spatio-temporal periodic activity arises as the waves become faster and stop interacting.
-When the noise parameter reaches parameter regions (B) or (C), the spatially homogeneous oscillatory activity is recovered after a short transient.
-For noise levels in the parameter region (D), the whole neural field integrates fast the inhomogeneous initial condition and converges towards a spatially stationary activity.
+When the noise parameter reaches parameter regions (B) or (C) the spatially homogeneous oscillatory activity is recovered after a short transient.
+For noise levels in the parameter region (D), the whole neural field converges towards the unique spatially stationary activity.